DR6-iX/Hermes-ransomware-full-analysis/README.md

 ---
 ## 1. Resolving APIs and decrypting consts <a name="1-resolving-apis-and-decrypting-constants"></a>
-The program begins with the decryption of constant values with xor with an obfuscated key.
+The program begins with the decryption of constant values with XOR with an obfuscated key.

 * ![Decryption of Obfuscated Key](Images/1-DecryptionOfObfuscatedKey.png)